TheresaBo/DataStewProject/README.md

 - BY_FOOT: Share of pedestrians
 - OTHER: Share of rest of means of transports
 - EMISSION: thousand tonnes of CO2 emissions in Austrian households

+### transport_emission.png
+Stacked bar chart
+- x-Axis: Years from 2010 to 2021
+- y-Axis left: percentage of means of transport used
+- y-Axis right: Co2 emissions in thousands of tons

+### correlation.png
+Scatter plot
+- x-Axis: Bicycle usage
+  in correlation to
+- y-Axis: emissions